Akcthecoder200/Job-portal/readme.md

 ### 3. **AI-Powered Features**
 - **Skill Extraction:** Use Gemini API to extract and suggest skills from resumes.
 - **Smart Suggestions:** Get AI-powered job recommendations and match scores.
+- **Matching:** AI compares user profile and job description for match score and rationale.

 ### 4. **Security & Data**
 - **MongoDB Atlas:** All data stored securely in the cloud.